 (Luke 20:34-35) – 34 So Jesus said to them, “The people of this age marry and are given in marriage.
 35 But those who are regarded as worthy to share in that age and in the resurrection from the dead neither marry nor are given in marriage.

-This may be the most clearly stated verse regarding the meaning of “this age” and the “age to come.”
+This may be the most clearly stated verse regarding the meaning of “this age” and the “age to come” (“that age”).
 “Marrying and given in marriage” of “this age” refers to life in this world, because quite obviously, people marry before and after AD 70.
-Jesus confirms this with His next statement: The “age to come” (“that age”) refers to the next life after we’ve been resurrected.
+Jesus confirms this with His next statement: The “that age” (“age to come”) refers to the next life after we’ve been “resurrected.”
+Again, this eliminates the idea of a 1000 year kingdom on this present earth.
+When Jesus returns, we go directly into our eternal state of Revelation 21 & 22.

 (Titus 2:11-13) – 11 For the grace of God has appeared, bringing salvation for all people, 12 training us to renounce ungodliness and worldly passions, and to live self-controlled, upright, and godly lives in the present age, 13 waiting for our blessed hope, the appearing of the glory of our great God and Savior Jesus Christ,